-According to Eric Lau, our Leaderonomics authority on influencing claims that, “influence is the ability to move others into action.”
+At Leaderonomics, we define “Influence as the ability to move others into action.”
 Whenever we can change someone’s thought process and convince them to pursue a course of action, we have exercised influence, hence demonstrated leadership.
 The heart of strategic influencing is to gain willing cooperation instead of mere compliance.

 It’s about getting others to follow us because they want to and not because they have to.
 Influencing moves work from being merely transactional to relational.
 The most effective way to influence others is first to build a relationship of trust.

 On Sept 18, 1978, in Jonestown Guyana, 909 followers of the People’s Temple, led by cult-leader Jim Jones, died by cyanide poisoning in what is called the largest mass-suicide in modern history.
 How did Jones come to command such enormous influence over his followers’ thoughts and actions?
 How did over 700 adults willingly feed themselves and 200 of their children with poison at the request of their leader?
 Social psychologists identified the ability to build relational trust as a key factor for cult-leaders’ massive influence.